helabenkhalfallah/ds-toolkit/README.md

 # dsa-toolkit 🧰

-A data structures library for JavaScript and TypeScript, with performance optimized by Rust and WebAssembly.
+A data structures and algorithms library for JavaScript and TypeScript, with performance optimized by Rust and WebAssembly.

 This library provides a comprehensive set of data structures with improved performance, leveraging the efficiency of Rust 🚀 and seamlessly integrating into both JavaScript and TypeScript projects.